 Do some sensory play

-Do some sensory play with things you have on-hand at home.
+Do some educational sensory play with things you have on-hand at home.
 You can make your own “slime” with borax or cornstarch, do homemade play dough, or even color some rice for digging into.
 Water play is also great if the weather permits.
 Sensory activities are also great learning tools!
 Try writing letters and numbers in shaving cream or putting celery in colored water to watch its color change.

 Who said play at home can’t be loads of fun?